dungeons-of-moria/umoria/docs/manual.md

 entirely upon race and class, and will never improve unless magically enhanced.

-#### `Infravision`
+#### `Infra-Vision`

-Infravision is the ability to see heat sources.
-Since most of the dungeon is cool or cold, infravision will not allow the character to see walls and objects.
-Infravision will allow a character to see any warm-blooded creatures up to a certain distance.
+Infra-Vision is the ability to see heat sources.
+Since most of the dungeon is cool or cold, infra-vision will not allow the character to see walls and objects.
+Infra-Vision will allow a character to see any warm-blooded creatures up to a certain distance.
 This ability works equally well with or without a light source.
 The majority of *moria*’s creatures are cold-blooded, and will not be detected unless lit up by a light source.
-All non-human races have innate infravision ability.
-Humans can gain infravision only if it is magically enhanced.
+All non-human races have innate infra-vision ability.
+Humans can gain infra-vision only if it is magically enhanced.